canstar

 If you hold an eligible Westfund extras cover and have served the two month waiting period, you may be able to claim a benefit towards the cost of health management programs like aquatic programs, fitness centres, weight loss programs and mental health programs.
 To make a claim, you’ll need a Medicare registered practitioner, such as a GP, Medical Specialist or Exercise Physiologist to complete a Health Management Declaration Claim Form every calendar year to confirm that the claimable program/s are for the management of a health condition.

-Source: All offers are based on advertised online promotions on each provider’s website on 7 January, 2025.
+Source: All offers are based on advertised online promotions on each provider’s website on 25 November, 2025.
 Please note, conditions, exclusions and annual limits may apply to these offers and benefits.
 Read all terms and conditions provided by the relevant health insurance provider before deciding whether to commit to a policy.

 How much can you claim on gym memberships each year?

-If your insurance provider offers gym membership as a benefit, they will often set annual limits, combined limits and/or sub-limits up to which you can claim for.
+If your provider offers gym membership as a benefit, they will often set annual limits, combined limits and/or sub-limits up to which you can claim for.
 Combined limits group different services and treatments together giving you a specific dollar amount for the whole group (e.g. lifestyle benefits).
 Sub-limits allow you to claim dollar amounts for specific services within a combined limit category (e.g. gym membership).
 These will often differ between policies and providers.
 Whether these benefits will assist you will ultimately come down to your own financial needs and depend on what policy you have, which other extras are included and the limits placed on them.

 How to find the right health management benefit for you

-This will ultimately depend on your personal circumstances and healthcare needs.
 It’s important to note that a discounted rate on a gym membership or a health management benefit shouldn’t be the only reason for choosing one health insurance provider over another.
 It’s important to weigh up the quality of the policy’s coverage, as well as its overall cost.
 You may find that the right policy for you doesn’t include a gym membership discount or benefit.
 Some health insurance providers also offer sign-up deals and discounts for people looking to switch providers or take out a policy for the first time.